Bregje Heinen Wears Nothing Under Open Top On Instagram

 Wrapped around her waist, she has a silver winter jacket while she wears nothing else underneath.
 The sleeves of the jacket help cover up the model, making it Instagram-friendly.
 The 26-year-old model has her body toward the camera as she looks fiercely at the onlooker with her lips puckered in a seductive way.

-Her blonde hair in swept to the side and down, cascading over her left shoulder and onto her chest.
+Her blonde hair is swept to the side and down, cascading over her left shoulder and onto her chest.
 She is wearing brown hued makeup on her eyes, helping their piercing blue stand out.
 On her lips, she is wearing a cherry colored lipstick that contrasts beautifully with the overall gray and silver palette of the photo.

 As the photo’s geotag shows, the model posed for the photo, captured by the world-renowned fashion photographer Gilles Bensimon, in Iceland.
 Heinen is posing on a black, volcanic-looking ground that gives away her location.